phoebe-project/phoebe2-ui/README.md

 npm run package:installer:all
 ```

-will create installers in the `dist/installers` directory (not under version-control).
+will create installers in the `dist/installers` directory (not under version-control) from the latest created package versions (call `npm run package:all` first, if necessary).

 Alternatively, you can call `npm run package:installer:deb64`, `npm run package:installer:rpm64`, `npm run package:installer:dmg`, and `npm run package:installer:exe` separately.